CarlosFarrica/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-licensing.md

 - For MTR-W devices, consult our documentation page on and follow the steps [here](/microsoftteams/troubleshoot/teams-rooms-and-devices/teams-rooms-resource-account-sign-in-issues) that outline how to sign in properly.
 - For MTR-A devices, kindly open an incident with the TAC team to ensure that the correct account information is sent to the service.

+**Note**: Switching from legacy licenses Teams Rooms Standard or Teams Rooms Premium to Teams Rooms Basic or Pro, license provisioning could take up from 24h to 48h to be active.

 ## Assigning additional licenses: